unsol/design/contract_interface.md

 The method exported as `main` will be executed by the VM.

+On successful execution, the code should return via a normal code path.

+If it needs to abort due to a failure, an *unreachable* instruction should be executed.

 ### Debug-mode

 Debug-mode is a special VM option, where an additional set of debugging interfaces are available to contracts.
 On a live VM, any bytecode trying to import these